Dineshs91/Dineshs91/README.md

 ### Hi there 👋

 My name is Dinesh.
-I am a Software Engineering Manager at Security Innovation India.
+I am a Senior Software Engineering with 12 years of experience.

-I have 12+ years of experience as a software engineer.
 My interest is in full stack web development, chrome extensions and devops.
 I am an advocate of clean code, writing unit tests and writing clear documentation.

 Simplicity over complexity any day!